 Interview invites can be for scholarship, assisted place, or borderline place consideration.
 It is fair to assume that our interview invitees have been invited for scholarship/assisted place interviews. given their academic record with us.

-One girl has been invited to academic interview at King's High, Warwick
+One girl and one boy were invited to academic interview at King's High, Warwick - scholarships awarded of 30%

-9 boys have been invited for interview so far at KES
+9 boys were invited for interview so far at KES (3 +music audition)- scholarships awarded between 30-40% academic and 50% when combined with music

 ......................................................................................................................